 Going deeper: The Doctrines and Motifs tabs show how this chapter connects to the broader biblical story.

-Because the church belongs to the risen Lord and participates in His mission, believers must live out resurrection-shaped faith through ordered generosity, steadfast courage, loving conduct, submission to faithful servants, and eager hope for the Lord’s coming.
+Because the church belongs to the risen Lord and participates in his mission, believers must live out resurrection-shaped faith through ordered generosity, steadfast courage, loving conduct, submission to faithful servants, and eager hope for the Lord’s coming.

 Paul’s final chapter shows that doctrine must descend into embodied church life.
 He begins with the collection for the saints, demonstrating that Christian faith includes practical, disciplined generosity for the relief of fellow believers beyond one’s local congregation.
 Giving is to be deliberate, proportionate, and prepared, not haphazard or merely emotional.

 Paul then moves to ministry strategy, showing that apostolic planning is flexible under providence.
-He intends to visit Corinth, but His movements are governed by kingdom opportunity.
+He intends to visit Corinth, but his movements are governed by kingdom opportunity.
 He remains in Ephesus because a great and effective door has opened, even though opposition is intense.
 Thus effective ministry and adversity often coexist.
-Paul also instructs the church to receive Timothy without intimidation and to honor His labor, while clarifying that Apollos’ movements are not under coercion but wise timing.
+Paul also instructs the church to receive Timothy without intimidation and to honor his labor, while clarifying that Apollos’ movements are not under coercion but wise timing.

 He then condenses the letter’s call to maturity into a series of short exhortations: vigilance, steadfastness, courage, strength, and love.
 These are not isolated virtues, but the lived posture of a church that has heard and received apostolic truth.
 Paul next directs attention to the household of Stephanas and others who have devoted themselves to the service of the saints.